el-joseppe/cheat-sheets/README.md

 Hello everybody!

 I'm Joseph.
-This repo is part my personal knowledge-base.
-Here you'll find code-snippets, technical documentation, and command references for the tools I personally use or play around with.
+This repo is part of my personal knowledge-base.
+Here you'll find tips, code-snippets, and command references for the tools I personally use or play around with.